rkitover/vimpager/doc/vimpager.md

 Use alternate .vimrc or .vimpagerrc.

+## -s

+Squeeze blank lines into a single blank line.
+GNU man passes this option to /usr/bin/pager.

 # ANSI ESCAPE SEQUENCES AND OVERSTRIKES

 If your source is using ANSI escape codes, the AnsiEsc plugin will be